Three Tips to Organize Thesis and Article Sources

 Thanks!
 Keep an eye on your inbox for updates.

-In the course of a literature review, you may come across hundreds of research papers that will contribute to your understanding of the field and possibly even be cited in a manuscript.
+Whether for a dissertation, thesis, or class research paper, a literature review may expose you to hundreds of research papers that could contribute to your understanding of the field and possibly even be cited in a manuscript.
 So how do you keep track of these sources?

-1. Write an annotated bibliography — An annotated bibliography is going to be a list of the sources that you’ve read along with important notes to explain the source’s importance and relevance to your research.
+An annotated bibliography is going to be a list of the sources that you’ve read along with important notes to explain the source’s importance and relevance to your research.
 While some people do this by hand, that can be laborious, particularly when you are searching for a source after the fact.
-My suggestion for the modern annotated bibliography is to use a searchable format such as Word, Rmarkdown, OneNote, or EndNote, etc. That will allow you to easily re-reference a source and (re)identify sources that talk about particular concepts.
-Below is a list of components to include in each entry (and here’s a worksheet).
+My suggestion for the modern annotated bibliography is to use a searchable format such as Word, Rmarkdown, OneNote, EndNote, etc. These options allow you to easily re-reference a source and (re)identify sources that talk about particular concepts.
+To maximize your annotated bibliography, there are several key components to include in each entry (and here’s a worksheet):

 • Citation — In addition to the author(s) and year of publication, you should also make a note of the doi (so you can find it later using https://doi.org/[insert doi]), and the filename of the pdf.
 The filename is especially important since it allows you to find the pdf you already have, without opening 20 files one-by-one.